andrecharneca/Vessel-Segmentation-pytorch/README.md

 ```

 ## Training
-The general configuration for training 1 model is found in `unet3d/config.py`.
-The training itself is done by the script `unet3d/config.py`.
+The general configuration for training 1 model is found in `unet3d/config.py`, and the data augmentations used are in `unet3d/transforms.py`.
+The training itself is done by the script `train.py`.
 I trained with validation/test patients 'SAIAD 1' and 'SAIAD 18 TER vasculaire', and got similar results to the Tensorflow implementation.

 ## Inference and Testing
 The testing and inference is done in the notebook `test.ipynb`, using the `Tester` class from `unet3d/tester.py`.
 This class can be used either for testing (known truth), or just inference (no known truth segmentation).
 The inference pipeline is the following: